-Halloween projections have gone viral this year.
+Halloween projections are great fun.
 These digital decorating kits project creepy animations onto your walls or windows and there are quite a few scary options to choose from.
 These include the classic haunted portrait gallery, hordes of zombies or creepy faces trying to push through your walls.
 This one is bound to give your neighbours a fright.

 Keep it natural